d-a-v-i-d-w-r-i-g-h-t/note-taker/README.md

 ## Usage

 When the application is loaded, the user is presented a welcome page.
-Any address at the root page location will result in a wildcard route leading to the ```index.html``` page.
+Any address entered at the root page location will result in a wildcard route leading to the ```index.html``` page.
 If the user clicks the **Get Started** button, they will be taken to the ```notes.html``` page.

 ![Welcome page](public/assets/images/welcome-page.png)